Richard Beasley (serial killer): Murders

 A month later, on November 6, 2011, 48-year-old Scott Davis, a self-employed landscaper, travelled from South Carolina to Ohio after agreeing to Beasley's job offer, which included the promise of a $300 weekly salary and free housing as a farm caretaker; Davis reportedly took up the offer due to his desire to return to Ohio and live nearer to his mother.
 After meeting up with Rafferty and Beasley (who used the fake alias "Jack"), Davis was brought to his reputed new workplace, but as he walked in front of Beasley in the area, Davis heard the click of a gun and witnessed Beasley trying to shoot him.
 Despite being shot in the arm once, Davis escaped and went into hiding, and managed to survive.
 He later sought help from a nearby house and was taken to a hospital for treatment.

 Several days after the attempted murder of Davis and his escape, both Beasley and Rafferty continued their killing spree and thus claimed their third victim that same month.
 The victim in question was 47-year-old Timothy Kern, a divorced father of three sons.
-Kern, who used to work part time at a gas station and often lived in his car or a friend's house, responded to the online job offer and on November 9, 2013, Kern was driven for an interview with Beasley by his son, and he was last seen by his son on November 13, 2013.
+Kern, who used to work part time at a gas station and often lived in his car or a friend's house, responded to the online job offer and on November 9, 2011, Kern was driven for an interview with Beasley by his son, and he was last seen by his son on November 13, 2011.
 According to the confession of Rafferty to the police, Kern met up with Beasley and Rafferty in the parking lot of a pizza shop in Canton and Kern was lured to a shallow grave dug by Rafferty in the nearby woods, where he was shot to death and buried in the same grave.

 Trial and sentencing

 Arrest and charges

-Through the investigations of Scott Davis's attempted murder, as well as receiving the missing persons report of David Pauley's twin sister (who did not see her brother since October 22, 2011), the police were able to uncover the serial murders committed by Brogan Rafferty and Richard Beasley, who were both arrested for the homicides.
+Through the investigations of Scott Davis's attempted murder, as well as receiving a missing persons report from David Pauley's twin sister (who had not seen her brother since October 22, 2011), the police were able to uncover the serial murders committed by Brogan Rafferty and Richard Beasley, who were both arrested for the homicides.

 Beasley, alongside Rafferty, was charged with multiple counts of aggravated murder, kidnapping and aggravated robbery and other offences related to the serial killings.
 Beasley was formally indicted by a grand jury on January 20, 2012.
 Five days after his indictment, Beasley officially entered a plea of not guilty to all the charges against him.